 Our first set of questions aims to study directors' and investors' objectives and the constraints they are operating under.
-The standard CEO compensation model described in Section 2.1 involves three stages, assuming a given effort level: (1) minimizing the level of pay subject to (2) the structure inducing the required effort level (i.e., the IC being satisfied) and (3) the CEO accepting the contract (i.e., the IR being satisfied).
-Accordingly, our first question asks respondents to rank these three elements ("Rank the importance of the following goals when setting CEO pay").
+The standard CEO pay model described in Section 2.1 involves three objectives, assuming a given effort level: (1) minimizing the level of pay subject to (2) the structure inducing the required effort level (i.e., the IC being satisfied) and (3) the CEO accepting the contract (i.e., the IR being satisfied).
+While it is widely accepted that these are the three primary goals of a contract, practitioners' views of their relative importance have not been studied.
+Accordingly, our first question asks respondents to rank them ("Rank the importance of the following goals when setting CEO pay").

-Table 1 illustrates the results.
-Both directors and investors view minimizing the level of pay ("keep the quantum of pay down") as least important, with 91% of directors and 85% of investors ranking it last.6 This result is consistent with CEO pay being a small percentage of firm value for most firms.
-It also matches "shareholder value" models where the CEO's talent (Gabaix and Landier, 2008) and effort (Edmans and Gabaix, 2011) have multiplicative effects on firm value, making attracting and motivating a talented CEO highly valuable, especially for large firms.
-Also consistent with these models, 65% of directors and 44% of investors view hiring and retention ("attract/retain the right CEO") as most important, while 34% of directors and 51% of investors rank the structure of pay ("design a structure that motivates the CEO") most highly.
-These average ratings are significantly different between directors and investors at the 1% level.
+Table 2 illustrates the results.
+Both directors and investors view minimizing the level of pay ("keep the quantum of pay down") as least important, with 91% of directors and 85% of investors ranking it last.10 This is surprising given the frequent pushback against high pay from policymakers, journalists, the public, employees, and investors, often irrespective of its implications for CEO retention and motivation.11 It is, however, consistent with "shareholder value" models where the CEO's talent (Gabaix and Landier, 2008) and effort (Edmans and Gabaix, 2011) have multiplicative effects on firm value, making attracting and motivating a talented CEO highly valuable, especially for large firms.
+Moreover, the low relative importance of pay restraint does not mean that it is irrelevant in absolute terms; indeed, future questions will show that both directors and investors view the quantum of pay as important, mostly because of external constraints.

-6 "Quantum" is the term most commonly used by UK practitioners for the target level of pay, i.e., expected pay.
+10 "Quantum" is the term most commonly used by UK practitioners for the level of pay, and target quantum is equivalent to expected pay, i.e., salary and benefits plus target bonus and the grant-date value of equity awards.